abgut/tgm/README.md

 # tgm - Time-gating method with automatic calibration

-The repository contains source codes, antenna designs, as well as EM simulation data and measurements (performed in anechoic chamber and in non-anechoic environment) prepared for the research paper entitled:
+The repository contains source codes (MATLAB 2013b), antenna designs, as well as EM simulation data and measurements (performed in anechoic chamber and in non-anechoic environment) prepared for the research paper entitled:

 _Accurate Non-Anechoic Radiation Pattern Measurements of Small Antennas Using Time-Gating Method With Automatic Calibration_